Two Chinese Working-Class Poems

 Translations from the Chinese

 Xiao Hai (b.
-1987) came from Shangqiu City in Henan Province, the philosopher Zhuangzi’s hometown.
-He has drifted in different cities as a migrant worker for many years and composed over five hundred poems.
-He was a member of the Picun Literature Group and won the Best Poet prize at the First Laborers’ Literature Awards.
+1987) was born in Shangqiu City in Henan Province in China, the hometown of the Chinese philosopher Zhuangzi.
+He has spent many years living in different cities as a migrant worker and composed over five hundred poems.
+After encountering Picun, an urban village outside of Beijing, he became a member of the Picun Literature Group and won the Best Poet prize at the First Laborers’ Literature Awards.

 Tammy Lai-Ming Ho is the founding co-editor of Asian Cha, the president of PEN Hong Kong, and an associate professor at Hong Kong Baptist University.
 She guest-edited WLT’s city issue devoted to Hong Kong (Spring 2019).